fpgadeveloper/ethernet-fmc-max-throughput/SDK/README.md

 launches the Tcl script.

 The build script does three things:
-1. Prepares a local SDK repository containing a modified version of lwIP library, required by the echo server example application.
-2. Adds the ../EmbeddedSw directory as a local SDK repository.
-3. Generates a lwIP Echo Server example application for each exported Vivado design that is found in the ../Vivado directory.
+1. Generates a Hello World example application for each exported Vivado design that is found in the ../Vivado directory.
 Most users will only have one exported Vivado design.
+2. Deletes the "helloworld.c" source file from the application.
+3. Copies the sources from the "common/src" directory into the application.

 ### Run the application